TUM-FAF/FAF-141-Nicolae-Botanu/WP/Lab#2/README.md

 ### Laboratory work #1 analysis

-* I added text editing box for insering text.
+* I added a listbox for insering elements.
-* I created another exit button to exit because the exit button i blocked :))
+* A System menu with 3 components: File, Edit and Help :))
-* I meet some problems with resizing of all elements because was hard to arange everthing to look nice.
+* Scrollbars that will manage main window size.
-* I put 2 buttons for changing the font of the text very easy.
+* An Icon and a different cursor in application;
-* Changing the behavior of the window actions was not so hard.
+* Hook keyboard input.(Like F1 for about , SHIFT + E - exit.